-Parents need to be informed and included in policy forming, lesson plans and thorough open and frank conversations, training/courses about what peer on peer/child on child abuse is and how the school and setting will be tackling it.
-This can help to alleviate any concerns and worries and create a joined-up approach.
-Schools and settings need to ensure open two way communication is available through a variety of platforms so that both parents and staff are working together to deal with any issues.
-This includes parent's contribution to the school's online and acceptable use policy around the use of technology and agreement to work consistently with the school in addressing issues both inside and outside of school.
+Parents need to be informed and included in policy forming, lesson plans and thorough open and frank conversations, training/courses about what child-on-child abuse is and how the school will be tackling it.
+This can help to alleviate any concerns and worries and create a joined-up approach supporting parents in how to approach conversations with children with the same consistency as school.
+In Errington Primary School we ensure open two-way communication is available through a variety of platforms so that both parents and staff are working together to deal with any issues.
+This includes parent's contribution to the school's Online/Mobile and Smart Technology and Acceptable Use Policy around the use of technology and agreement to work consistently with the school in addressing issues both inside and outside of school.
+(See Child Protection Policy).